Yilap88/Programming_for_Data_Science_Foundations/Powershell.md

 #### What is PowerShell?

-PowerShell is an advanced terminal  for windows, this is more potent than cmd and it allows:
+PowerShell is an advanced terminal  for Windows, that is more powerful than cmd, it allows you to:

-- Browse Files
+- Browse files
-- Exexute Programs
+- Execute programs
-- Automate Tasks
+- Automate tasks
-- Work with objects, not only text
+- Work with objects, not just text

 #### How to execute PowerShell?